personsg/apparition/README.md

 Prompt sandbox, catalog, and editor

 ## FIGMENT
-Easily create AI agents from a set of descriptors and rules.
+Toolking for creating AI agents from a set of descriptor, rules, and custom code and tools.
 Agents can be single agents (chatbot), or multi-agent collaborative (simulate a team of developers, or realistic video game village)

 ## SPECTER
 Drag-and-drop flows for building AI agent flows (e.g. RAG) and serverless APIs